-The Behavioral Neurology and Dementia Fellowship Program offers either a 1- or 2- year fellowship, which is accredited by the United Council for Neurological Subspecialties.
+The Behavioral Neurology and Neuropsychiatry Fellowship Program offers either a 1- or 2-year fellowship, which is accredited by the United Council for Neurologic Subspecialties.
 Our fellowship program emphasizes a comprehensive approach to patient care, didactic learning, and clinical/translational research.

-Patient care sites include the UT Southwestern Cognitive and Memory Disorders Clinic, Dementia Clinic at Parkland Hospital's Neurology Clinic, and occasional hospital consults from Parkland, Clements University Hospital and Zale Lipshy Pavilion—William P. Clements Jr. University Hospital.
+Patient care sites include the UT Southwestern Cognitive and Memory Disorders Clinic, Dementia Clinic at Parkland Hospital's Neurology Clinic, and occasional hospital consults from Parkland and William P. Clements Jr. University Hospital.
 Our Memory Research Unit at UTSW houses resources for clinical and translational research.

 Fellows will be involved in the diagnosis and management of diverse presentations of neurodegenerative disorders including Alzheimer disease, Dementia with Lewy Bodies, and Frontotemporal Degenerative Disorders.
-In addition, s/he will actively participate in all aspects of clinical/translational research at Texas’ only NIA-funded Alzheimer’s Disease Center (ADC).
-UTSW is one of six sites participating in the Texas Alzheimer’s Research and Care Consortium (TARCC) to improve early diagnosis, treatment, and prevention of Alzheimer’s disease.
+In addition, fellows will actively participate in all aspects of clinical/translational research at Texas’ Alzheimer’s Disease Center (ADC).
+UTSW participates in the Texas Alzheimer’s Research and Care Consortium (TARCC) to improve early diagnosis, treatment, and prevention of Alzheimer’s disease.

 Fellowship didactic curriculum includes regularly scheduled journal clubs and case presentations, such as clinicopathological cases from our ADC cohort.
 The fellow will have an opportunity to attend and present abstracts at national meetings, such as the Alzheimer’s Disease Center meetings, CTAD-Clinical Trials on Alzheimer's Disease meetings, and the AAIC-Alzheimer’s Association International Conference.

-Applications are generally accepted 18 months prior to the anticipated start of training.
-A complete application should contain the following:
+Applications are generally accepted 18 months prior to the anticipated start of training and are accepted via Interfolio.

 - Three letters of recommendation (one from your current program director)